Loch Ness: Wellington ditching and rediscovery

-Records
+Records and attempts

-John Cobb died in an attempt at the water speed record when his boat Crusader struck an unexplained wake on the surface of the loch in 1952.
+John Cobb died in an attempt at the water speed record in his boat Crusader in 1952.
 His accident was recorded by the BBC reporters on site at the time.
 Nearby, there is a memorial to him erected by the people of Glenurquhart.

 On 31 August 1974, David Scott Munro, of Ross-shire Caberfeidh Water Ski Club, became the first person in the world to water ski (mono ski) the length of Loch Ness.
 From Lochend to Fort Augustus and back, he covered the 48 miles in 77 minutes at an average speed of 37 mph.

-In July 1966, Brenda Sherratt became the first person to swim the length of the loch.
-It took her 31 hours and 27 minutes to accomplish this feat.
+In July 1966, Brenda Sherratt became the first person to swim the length of the loch: it took her 31 hours and 27 minutes.